HackYourFuture-CPH/node.js/week2/readme.md

 ## Express.js

-In Node.js it's possible to make a HTTP server, using the native `http` module.
+In Node.js it's possible to make a HTTP server using the native `http` module.
 However, this is rarely used in practice.
 Instead, we'll use [Express.js](https://expressjs.com/en/4x/api.html), a backend framework that can do what the `http` module does and much more (in a simpler, faster and more readable way).

 Practically speaking, what can we do with a web server like `http` or `Express`?
 All the magic that makes the frontend work: